 Our IPR&D assets are currently non-amortizing.
 Until such time as the projects are either completed or abandoned, we test those assets for impairment at least annually at year end, or more frequently at interim periods, by evaluating qualitative factors which could be indicative of impairment.
-Qualitative factors being considered include, but are not limited to, the current project status, forecasted changes in the timing or amounts required to complete the project, forecasted changes in the future cash flows to be generated by the completed products, and changes to other market-based assumptions, such as discount rates.
-If impairment indicators are present as a result of our qualitative assessment, we test those assets for impairment under a quantitative test by comparing the fair value of the assets to their carrying value.
-Upon completion or abandonment, the value of the IPR&D assets will be amortized to expense or the anticipated useful life of the developed products, if completed, or charged to expense when abandoned if no alternative future use exists.
-During the fourth quarter of 2018, based on the continued decline of our market capitalization following the completion of the equity offerings and a strategic review of our development pipeline at the direction of our new CEO, we concluded under our qualitative assessment that an impairment indicator was present as it related to our three IPR&D assets.
-Based on our strategic review, management concluded we would discontinue the development of our Oncosyn cancer immunotherapy program and accordingly the entire amount of this IPR&D asset, or \$3.1 million, was charged to expense.
-For our remaining two IPR&D assets related to HepTcell and SparVax-L we calculated fair value using an excess earnings method or discounted cash flow model and compared the fair value to the carrying amount of the indefinite lived asset.
-Based on our analysis, the fair value of our HepTcell IPR&D asset exceeded its carrying value by an amount greater than 10%.
-However, we concluded that the fair value of our SparVax-L IPR&D intangible asset was approximately \$1 million as compared to the current carrying value of the asset of \$22.4 million which resulted in an impairment charge of approximately \$21.4 million.
-Key assumptions used in our analysis included projected cash flows, a probability of success of the ultimate project, and the discount rate.
+Qualitative factors being considered include, but are not limited to, the current project status, forecasted changes in the timing or amounts required to complete the project, forecasted changes in timing or changes in the future cash flows to be generated by the completed products, a probability of success of the ultimate project and changes to other market-based assumptions, such as discount rates.
+If impairment indicators are present as a result of our qualitative assessment, we test those assets for impairment by comparing the fair value of the assets to their carrying value.
+Upon completion or abandonment, the value of the IPR&D assets will be amortized to expense over the anticipated useful life of the developed products, if completed, or charged to expense when abandoned if no alternative future use exists.
+Key assumptions used in our impairment analysis tests include projected cash flows, a probability of success of the ultimate project, and the discount rate.